Dyson at Rakuten: Up to 50% off + Extra 15% off

 Dyson's highly lauded cordless vacuums, full-sized vacuums, hair care items, and purifying fans are all at bargain prices, thanks especially to the free tool kits included upon registration.
 Shop Now at Dyson

+Accessories and fittings start at $12, floor fans start at $58, and wall-mounted fans start at $60.
+Shop Now at Northern Tool

-Save on a broad selection of Bissell vacuum cleaners, including new and refurbished models.
+Save on a range of refurb and new items.
+Vacuums start at $130 and air purifiers/fans at $190.
 Shop Now at eBay

+As the weather heats up, you're probably going to want to stay cool.
+This fan might be just what you are looking for, and it is the lowest price we could find by $30.
+Buy Now at HSN

+Save on top merchants like Dyson, Hasbro, eBags, and more.
+Shop Now at Rakuten

 Bag NBA 2K18 for $12.99, Cartoon Network: Battle Crashers for $13.88, LEGO Worlds for $18.88, or Dragons: Dawn of New Riders for $18.88.
 Shop Now at Rakuten